reoz0x/reoz0x/README.md

 <img src="https://raw.githubusercontent.com/ZenixCodez/ZenixCodez/main/assets/banner.png" />

 ## About Me 🗒️
-Hi!, I'm **Zenix** from the Andromeda galaxy.
-I'm a <ins>**Full-Stack developer**</ins> with over 5 years of experience.
-I've worked in a lot of projects involving different and emerging technologies.
-Hope you love my GitHub profile!
+Hey, cosmic voyagers!
+I'm **Zenix**, touching down from the Andromeda galaxy.
+I've been in the <ins>**Full-Stack developent**</ins> field for a stellar five years, dancing with an array of projects that groove to the beats of diverse and budding technologies.
+Buckle up and dive into my GitHub galaxy – your love's the fuel that keeps this starship soaring!